Prepared Oration

 In the Prepared Oration, as well as in the Assigned Topic Discourse, quotations must be indicated as such.
 Where quotations are more than ten words in length, the author’s name must be given in the manuscript and cited orally.

-It is acceptable to utilize or incorporate short phrases of a foreign language into the Prepared Oration and/or Assigned Topic in order to develop the argument, establish a point, etc. It is to be understood that the vast majority of the Prepared Oration and/or Assigned Topic must still be delivered in the English language.
+It is acceptable to utilize or incorporate short phrases of a foreign language into the Prepared Oration and/or Assigned Topic to develop the argument, establish a point, etc. It is to be understood that the vast majority of the Prepared Oration and/or Assigned Topic must still be delivered in the English language.